bazel-contrib/bazelrc_preset.bzl/README.md

 We call this a "preset".

 > [!NOTE]
-> Ideally bazelrc would allow import statements from external repositories, so that you wouldn't be forced to copy presets into your repo.
+> Preset changes can cause behavior changes in your repo that are undesirable or even break the build.
-> However the current behavior is that imports must be repository-relative.
+> Since vendoring is required, changes will be code-reviewed when they arrive in your repo, rather than as an invisible side-effect of updating the version of bazelrc-presets.
-> This could also be considered a feature, since it means that newer preset changes will be code-reviewed when they arrive in your repo, rather than as an invisible side-effect of updating the version of bazelrc-presets.
+> For this reason, this ruleset does not stricly follow Semantic Versioning.

 ## Usage